Quansight-Labs/free-threaded-compatibility/docs/dependencies.md

 ### Other bindings generators

-Cython, nanobind, pybind11, and PyO3 all fully support the free-threaded build.
-See the documentation of those projects for more details about using them with the free-threaded interpreter.
+Cython, nanobind, pybind11, and PyO3 can all build version-specific free-threaded extensions, although Cython describes its support as experimental.
+This does not imply that each project supports the free-threaded Stable ABI.
+See [Building and distributing `abi3t` extensions](abi3t.md) for current `abi3t` workflows and limitations.

 ## Runtime dependencies that don't support free-threading